EngineHub/WorldGuard/README.md

 If sign is created successfully, its first line is colored with color set in `register.signs.tag-color` (default is `'DARK_BLUE'`).

+### Buying ###

+By right-clicking a sign the user can buy the region.
+Sign is destroyed afterwards.

 Important notes
 ===============

 - Negative `price` flag value is not prohibited by WG.

-- When `price` flag is not set, price is considered *zero*.
+- When `price` flag is not set, it is considered *zero*.

 - Destroying sell sign does not withdraw sell offer (`buyable` flag does not change).

-- Buying a region does not destroy sell sign (although `buyable` is still reverted to `false`).
-This behaviour may be implemented later.
+- Buying a region by manually issuing `/region buy` command does not destroy sell sign, as well as changing region buyable state, price or owners is not reflected on the sign.

 Issues
 ======